kubevela/kubevela.github.io/blog/2022-07-18-building-addon-introduction.md

 ![redis-operator-sample-topology-graph](/img/blog-addon/redis-operator-sample-topology-graph.png)

-Users can also choose the low-level resources of our sample Application, i.e., 3 Redis Pods and 3 Sentinal Pods, when executing `vela exec/log/port-forward`:
+Users can also choose the low-level resources of our sample Application, i.e., 3 Redis Pods and 3 Sentinal Pods, when executing `vela exec/log/port-forward`.
+At the first glance, it may not seem that useful to `exec` into a Pod if you are running a single cluster.
+However, if you are running multi-cluster installations, having the option to choose resource spanning across multiple clusters is a huge time-saver:

 ![redis-operator-sample-pod-topology](/img/blog-addon/redis-operator-sample-pod-topology.png)